peteroupc/peteroupc.github.io/randomfunc.md

 Depending on what information is known about the distribution, random numbers that approximately follow that distribution can be generated as follows:

 -  **PDF is known**, even if the area under the PDF isn't 1:

-    - **Piecewise interpolation.** Use the PDF to calculate the weights for a number of sample points (usually regularly spaced).
-Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the PDF's values at those points (the `weights`).
-Finally, generate a random number bounded by the lowest and highest sampled point using a weighted choice method.
-See also the next section.
     - [**Rejection sampling.**](#Rejection_Sampling)  If the PDF can be more easily sampled by another distribution with its own PDF (`PDF2`) that "dominates" `PDF` in the sense that `PDF2(x) >= PDF(x)` at every valid `x`, then generate random numbers with that distribution until a number (`n`) that satisfies `PDF(n) >= RNDRANGEMaxExc(0, PDF2(n))` is generated this way (that is, sample points in `PDF2` until a point falls within `PDF`).
 (See also Saucier 2000, pp. 6-7, 39; Devroye 1986, pp. 41-43; and "[**Generating Pseudorandom Numbers**](https://mathworks.com/help/stats/generating-random-data.html)".)
 Examples:

         1. To sample a random number in the interval [`low`, `high`) from a PDF with a positive maximum value no greater than `peak` at that interval, generate `x = RNDRANGEMaxExc(low, high)` and `y = RNDRANGEMaxExc(0, peak)` until `y < PDF(x)`, then take the last `x` generated this way.
 (See also Saucier 2000, pp. 6-7.)

         2. A custom distribution's PDF, `PDF`, is `exp(-abs(x*x*x))`, and the exponential distribution's PDF, `PDF2`, is `exp(-x)`.
 The exponential PDF "dominates" the other PDF (at every `x` 0 or greater) if we multiply it by 1.5, so that `PDF2` is now `1.5 * exp(-x)`.
 Now we can generate numbers from our custom distribution by sampling exponential points until a point falls within `PDF`.
 This is done by generating `n = -ln(RNDU01ZeroOneExc())` until `PDF(n) >= RNDRANGEMaxExc(0, PDF2(n))`.

+    - **Piecewise interpolation.** See the next section, "Piecewise Interpolation".
     - [**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) **(MCMC).** If many random numbers from the given PDF need to be generated, then an MCMC algorithm can be used, with the disadvantage that the resulting random numbers are _dependent_ on each other.
 MCMC algorithms include Metropolis&ndash;Hastings and slice sampling (Neal 2003)<sup>[**(32)**](#Note32)</sup>.
 Generally, as more numbers are generated, the MCMC algorithm converges to the given distribution; this is why usually, random numbers from the first few (e.g., first 1000) iterations are ignored ("burn in").
 MCMC can also be used to find a suitable sampling range for the _piecewise interpolation_ method, above.
 The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes methods called `mcmc` and `mcmc2` that implement Metropolis&ndash;Hastings for PDFs that take single numbers or two-dimensional points, respectively, and a method called `slicesample` that implements slice sampling.

 - **PDF and a uniform random variable in the interval \[0, 1\) (`randomVariable`)** are known: Create `list` and `weights` as given in the Piecewise interpolation method, above, then divide each item in `weights` by the sum<sup>[**(15)**](#Note15)</sup>